 - Several of these happened in the backstory of Exalted.
 Two notable events include the imprisonment of She Who Lives In Her Name, who decided to erase two-thirds of the things in Creation from existence out of jealousy, and the Balorian Crusade, when The Fair Folk harrowed the borders of Creation and drew vast chunks of the border back into the Wyld.

-- Rifts: The Great Cataclysm.
+- Rifts: The Great Cataclysm which kick started the whole setting.
 A nuclear war, during a planetary alignment, on the Winter Solstice, equaled a massive burst of magical energy akin to millions of human sacrifices.
-Every Ley Line activated at once, creating a catastrophic surge of natural disasters... which meant more people died, which meant more power flooded into the ley lines, which meant more disasters.
-In the end, humanity was left standing in the ruins of civilization, with aliens, other-dimensional beings, and demons all dragged onto Earth by the newly-opened portals, wondering what the hell just happened.
+Every Ley Line on Earth surged with more power than they'd had in tens of thousands of years, creating a catastrophic surge of natural disasters... which meant more people died, which meant more power flooded into the ley lines, which meant more disasters.
+In the end, humanity was left standing in the ruins of civilization, with aliens, other-dimensional beings, and demons all dragged onto Earth by the newly-opened Rifts, wondering what the hell just happened.

 - 4th Edition D&D was heralded in the Forgotten Realms by Cyric's murder of Mystra, the goddess of magic.
 All over the universe, magic burst its bonds.
 Entire planes of existence were shattered, and part of the planet Toril exchanged itself with a piece of its parallel world Abeir.
 Many regions of Toril were also infected with a reality-warping, mortal-mutating magical disease, a disease whose name came to describe the entire event: Spellplague.